purcell/color-theme-sanityinc-tomorrow/README.markdown

     M-x package-install RET color-theme-sanityinc-tomorrow RET

 Otherwise, ensure sure a directory containing these files is on your `load-path`.

+If you're using an Emacs version older than 23.x, you'll also need to install `color-theme.el`.

 ## Usage ##